-**Please note: local attractions are either closed or have restricted opening times or may require pre-booking and local events may be cancelled due to Coronavirus restrictions.**
+** Please note: local attractions may be closed, have restricted opening times or require pre-booking and local events may be cancelled due to Coronavirus. **

 Whatever your interest, from sheep dog trials, country shows and farmers' markets to art exhibitions, music festivals and cookery demonstrations, you will find a splendid range of eventsto choose from in the Peak District and Derbyshire.
 Below we highlight just a few local events you may find of interest.

 With a whole host of events planned throughout the year, Chatsworth House has something for everyone!
-Whilst the main house is currently closed and reopens on Saturday 21st March, there is still plenty to do on a visit to Chatsworth!
-Together with the thousand acre park, Farm Shop and Restaurant and the Carriage House Restaurant and Stables Gift Shop which are all open, you can also currently enjoy a host of special events throughout the year, including a series of behind the scenes talks, tours and workshops.
-In addition there is the Spring fair in April and the Country fair at the end of August, not to mention the magnificent and magical Christmas transformation from November till the New Year.
+All areas of the Estate are now open although all visits must be pre booked online before arrival.
+As well as the house there is the thousand acre park, a farmyard and playground, the Farm Shop and Restaurant, the Carriage House Restaurant and Stables Gift Shop which are all open, together with a series of special events throughout the year, including a series of behind the scenes talks, tours and workshops which can be booked online.
+In addition there is the Spring fair in April and the Country fair at the end of August, not to mention the magnificent and magical Christmas transformation from November till the New Year, although 2020 details have not yet been confirmed.

-For a truly unique experience, from May to September why not visit some of the villages and towns close to Longnor to experience the tradition of Well Dressing, including nearby Tissington which is next celebrated for 7 days from Thursday 21st May May 2020.
+For a truly unique experience, from May to September why not visit some of the villages and towns close to Longnor to experience the tradition of Well Dressing, including nearby Tissington which will hopefully next be celebrated for 7 days from Thursday 13th May 2021.

 During the second week of July, enjoy a Summertime celebration of opera, music and literature in the splendour of the Opera House and gardens.